dotnet/aspnetcore/README.md

 # Blazor

-**An experimental web UI framework using C#/Razor and HTML, running in the browser via WebAssembly**
+**An experimental .NET web framework using C#/Razor and HTML that runs in the browser via WebAssembly**

 [![Gitter](https://badges.gitter.im/aspnet/Blazor.svg)](https://gitter.im/aspnet/Blazor?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Blazor is a .NET web framework that runs in any browser.
 You author Blazor apps using C#/Razor and HTML.

 Blazor uses only the latest web standards.
 No plugins or transpilation needed.
 It runs in the browser on a real .NET runtime ([Mono](http://www.mono-project.com/news/2017/08/09/hello-webassembly/)) implemented in [WebAssembly](http://webassembly.org) that executes normal .NET assemblies.
-It works in older browsers too by falling back to an [asm.js](http://asmjs.org/) based .NET runtime.

 Blazor will have all the features of a modern web framework, including:
 - A component model for building composable UI